 Use and performance

-E-ZPass Express Lanes are Minnesota’s system of priced managed lanes, also known as High Occupancy Toll (HOT) lanes.
+E-ZPass Minnesota is a system of priced managed lanes.
+We manage how the traffic uses the lane during certain hours to improve traffic flow on busy highways.
 E-ZPass Minnesota provides a more reliable, less congested travel option during peak rush-hour periods by providing a dedicated lane that is free for HOV and requires a fee for single occupant vehicles.
 Outside of peak travel, the E-ZPass lane is free and open to all motorists—which is nearly 90% of the time.
 The goal is to improve the efficiency of a highway during busy commutes, not to generate revenue.
-Express Lanes have been in operation in Minnesota since 2005.
+The lanes have been in operation in Minnesota since 2005.

 Benefits: